- Advice

 However, it is difficult for campsite operators to develop their site to accommodate all impairments and so remove all barriers that can cause people to experience disabilities.

-Forethought and sometimes practical experience are therefore helpful when disabled people are planning to enjoy camping breaks.
+Forethought and sometimes practical experience are therefore helpful when people with disabilities are planning to enjoy camping breaks.
 The Club’s SiteSeeker – which is available as a printed directory, an online campsite search facility and also as an app – is designed to help filter individual campsite facilities to suit the needs of individuals.
 Each person has their own expectations and needs, with no single solution matching all requirements.
 In this guide we’ve rounded up some of the things you may like to consider.

 There are specialist adaptation organisations and appliance providers that can offer advice, modification services and products relevant to camping with specific impairments, which we cover later on.